The Americanization of Emily: Plot

-U.S. Navy Lieutenant Commander Charlie Madison is a cynical and highly efficient adjutant to Rear Admiral William Jessup in London during World War II.
+U.S. Navy Lieutenant Commander Charlie Madison is a cynical and highly efficient adjutant or "dog robber" to Rear Admiral William Jessup in London during World War II.
 Charlie keeps his boss supplied with everything that he might desire, including luxury goods and amiable women.
 He falls in love with Emily Barham, a British ATS driver who has lost her husband, brother and father to the war.
-Charlie's pleasure-seeking "American" lifestyle amid wartime rationing both fascinates and disgusts Emily who does not want to be “Americanized.”
+Charlie's pleasure-seeking "American" lifestyle amid wartime rationing both fascinates and disgusts Emily who does not want to be "Americanized."
+Charlie tries to convince her of the virtue of cowardice, believing moral striving to be the cause of needless war and death.
 She doesn't want to lose another loved one to the war and finds the "practicing coward" Charlie irresistible.

 Despondent since the death of his wife, Jessup decides that "the first dead man on Omaha Beach must be a sailor" so that the U.S. Army won't overshadow the Navy in the forthcoming D-Day invasion.
 He orders Charlie to create a combat film to document the death, promising the casualty will be buried in a "Tomb of the Unknown Sailor".

 Despite his best efforts to avoid the assignment, Charlie and his gung-ho friend, Commander Cummings, become a makeshift two-man film crew aboard a ship with the combat engineers, who will be the first sailors ashore on D-Day.
 Charlie tries to run away once ashore, but Cummings shoots him in the leg.
 A German shell lands near Charlie, making him the first American casualty on Omaha Beach.
 Hundreds of newspapers and magazine covers reprint a photograph of Charlie running on the beach alone, making him a war hero.
 Having recovered from his breakdown, Jessup is horrified by his part in Charlie's death, but plans to use it politically in support of the Navy's upcoming appropriations debate in the U.S. Senate.
 Emily is devastated to have lost another person she loves to the war.

 Charlie turns up alive at the Allied 6th Relocation Center in Southampton, England.
 Relieved, Jessup plans to show him off during testimony to the Senate as the "first man on Omaha Beach", a sailor.
 Limping from his injury and angry about his senseless near-death, Charlie plans to act nobly by telling the world the truth, even if it means imprisonment for cowardice.
 However, Emily persuades Charlie to choose happiness with her instead by keeping quiet and accept his new, unwanted role as a hero.